-I also acknowledge what is stated at paragraph 27 of The High Court judgment.
-I know that Marks & Spencer believes this does not support individual claims of misrepresentation.
+I also acknowledge what is stated at paragraph 27 of the High Court judgment.
+I know that John Lewis believes this does not support individual claims of misrepresentation.
 However I do not agree.
-The central aspect of the judgment is not about whether the supplier misrepresented the land to individuals who purchased land as the case was brought by the Financial Services Authority (now known as the Financial Conduct Authority).
+The central aspect of that judgment is indeed not about whether the supplier misrepresented the land to individuals who purchased land as the case was brought by the Financial Services Authority (now known as the Financial Conduct Authority).
 However the judgment does comment very specifically about how the supplier operated and what sort of statements were being made to its customers about their investments.